jonasoesch/p9/paper.md

 ## Visualization literacy {#sec:vis-literacy}

 Very little is known about how novices try to make sense of visualizations they are unfamiliar with.
 Lee et al. [@Lee-15:howpeople] show that most readers heavily rely on their topic knowledge to check if their ad-hoc interpretation of an unfamiliar visualization is correct.
 When presenting unfamiliar material, it therefore often seems preferable to use well-known idioms like line charts or pie charts even if potentially more powerful idioms are available.
-Similar observations have been made regarding interactive visualizations in newspapers.[@Stabe-16:whyft; @Tse-16:whywe] According to them, most readers don't take the time to explore complex and unfamiliar visualizations.
+Similar observations have been made regarding interactive visualizations in newspapers.
+According to them, most readers don't take the time to explore complex and unfamiliar visualizations.

 Exceptions exist, where very complex and creative visualizations seem to be liked by readers [@Lupi-:visualdata].
 We hypothesize that these are probably due to a shift in the readers' goals.
 Instead of trying to understand the story, the readers now challenge themselves to understand the mechanics of the visualization. [@Manjoo-13:wholelot],  This would correspond to the third type of visualization, who are primarily *enjoyed* for their artistic appeal.[@Munzner-15:visualizationanalysis, p.
 48]